ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents-quickstart.md

 2020-08-01T02:14:54.894+0200    INFO    instance/beat.go:438    traceability_agent start running.
 ```

-And the traceability agent should start publishing the logs in AMPLIFY platform.
+And the traceability agent should start publishing the logs in Amplify platform.